mspalione/UnivSearch/README.md

 I believe this would not be a factor pulling json directly from site and storing in a database, which is what I would do to improve on the project.

 The functions of the site were tested and work in Chrome, Firefox and Edge.

+If you have difficulties getting this to run on your machine, after you clone the project try right clicking on the solution and select Clean Solution.
+Then right click on it again and select Rebuild Solution.